dm3-org/dm3-demo-nextjs/README.md

 In the project directory, we can run the following scripts:

-- `npm run dev`: Runs the app in development mode on http://localhost:3000.
+- `yarn dev`: Runs the app in development mode on http://localhost:3000.
-- `npm run build`: Builds the app for production in the `.next` folder.
+- `yarn build`: Builds the app for production in the `.next` folder.
-- `npm start`: Starts the production server.
+- `yarn start`: Starts the production server.
-- `npm run lint`: Runs ESLint to catch syntax and code quality issues.
+- `yarn lint`: Runs ESLint to catch syntax and code quality issues.

 ### Folder Structure